A Simple Motion: Critical reception

-"A Simple Motion" received favorable reviews from music critics, which some found it a highlight.
+"A Simple Motion" received favorable reviews from music critics, some of whom found it a highlight.
 Bradley Stern from Muumuse stated "Drifting along mournful strings and a solemn piano melody, the English version is a devastating rendition that puts their lush vocals at the forefront.
 “A simple motion over and over,” the girls cry out on repeat–well, over and over.
-It’s gorgeous."
+It's gorgeous."
 Virginia López from Eurovisionary described the version "long-awaited" and called it a "ballad with a solemn piano melody."

 Music video

 There was no official music video for the English version, only a fan-made video for the Planet Purple Remix.
 A video for only the Russian edit was shot.
-The music video caused controversy in Russia, as it featured Julia Volkova masturbating in the video.
-Some of the controversy was about Yulia's age when this footage was taken; the footage carried a timestamp of April 5, 2002, and she was born on February 20, 1985, which would have made her 17 years old if the timestamp was accurate.
+The music video caused controversy in Russia, as it featured Yulia Volkova masturbating in the video.
+Some of the controversy was about Julia's age when this footage was taken; the footage carried a timestamp of April 5, 2002, and she was born on February 20, 1985, which would have made her 17 years old if the timestamp was accurate.
 The video was eventually banned in Russia due to this content.

 Volkova responded to the scene, stating "Well, like everybody does.
 If you don't know, you must be too young!
 Although I think people your age probably do much less innocent things."
 Shapovalov, who directed the music video said that he wasn't concerned about a possible ban, saying "Tatu are ratings-makers for the music TV channels, so I'm positive they will air the video."

 An original version was shot, featuring several "simple motions".
-Lena Katina is shown in a cafe, engaging in numerous simply activities such as drinking water, flipping book pages, and stirring her tea whilst talking on her phone.
+Lena Katina is shown in a cafe, engaging in numerous simple activities such as drinking water, flipping book pages, and stirring her tea whilst talking on her phone.
 Several shots showed Yulia Volkova naked in a bathtub masturbating.
-However, Shapovalov stated in an interview that he had to censor it, saying "[We] decided to censor the masturbation scene, leaving in only a shot of Yulia’s face at the moment she has an orgasm."
+However, Shapovalov stated in an interview that he had to censor it, saying "[We] decided to censor the masturbation scene, leaving in only a shot of Yulia's face at the moment she has an orgasm."
 Volkova's nudity was exploited further in leaked clips; after she removed her top, her breasts were exposed while she masturbated.